keenhenry/keenhenry.github.io/_posts/2026-04-01-python-sqlite-fts5.md

 and build the amalgamation version of SQLite together with your project, or, compile and build the *extension modules* (like `json1.so` or `fts5.so`) and load them at run-time with your application.

-Fortunately, these tedious steps no longer needed if you're using a 'newer' version (`3.10`+) of Python.
-The `sqlite3` module in
-Python `3.13` was built with SQLite `3.47` together with `json1` and `fts5` extensions by default.
+Fortunately, these tedious steps no longer needed if you're using a ['newer' version][fts5-python] (`3.10`+) of Python.
+The `sqlite3` module in Python `3.13` was built with SQLite `3.47` together with `json1` and `fts5` extensions by default.
 In other words, you can access the powerful, extended features directly by using the *newer versions* of Python 3!

 To be sure, I tried the following in a SQLite **in-memory** database in Python: